VladWorldWide27/Aura-maxx/README.md

 Requirements.txt include our libraries.

-How to set up and install the project: cd into the folder figure it our from there
+How to set up and install the project:

+cd into the folder
+figure it out from there